Mister Rogers' Neighborhood season 2: Episode 2 (The Froggs are Moving)

 King Friday needs to find another curator to operate the Museum-Go-Round.
 The Frogg family cannot leave until Lady Aberlin and others can fill that post.
-In the meantime, King Friday has a portrait of himself to give the Frogg family.
-Handyman Negri also arrives at Rogers' television house to collect a frame for the picture which sends to the neighborhood on the trolley.
+In the meantime, King Friday has a portrait of himself to give to the Frogg family.
+Handyman Negri also arrives at Rogers' television house to collect a frame for the picture which is sent to the neighborhood on the trolley.